 “I learned how conservation is an intersectional team effort – intertwined in community, culture, education and values,” she said.

 On campus, in addition to classes and labs in her biological sciences major, Claire took on traditional research in environmental science.
-Working with a geology professor, she conducted dendrochronology research on high-resolution stable oxygen isotope ratios in an African mopane tree.
+Working with a geosciences professor, she conducted dendrochronology research on high-resolution stable oxygen isotope ratios in an African mopane tree.
 She subsequently presented her findings at the Steinmetz Symposium.

 Beyond academics, Claire found time for a range of activities, scientific and otherwise, that rounded out her Union experience, including founding the Yoga and Meditation Club, being active in the environmental committee U-Sustain, and serving as a DJ for the College radio station, WRUC.